 Dubrovnik may not be Croatia’s capital city, but it’s undoubtedly one of the country’s heaviest hitters when it comes to charm and culture.
-Sitting by the Adriatic Sea, this picturesque city attracts visitors from all over, who come to appreciate the medieval sights, atmospheric restaurants and sublime beaches.
+Sitting by the Adriatic Sea, this picturesque city attracts visitors from all over, who come to appreciate the medieval sights, atmospheric restaurants, beautiful holiday villas and sublime beaches.
 Dubrovnik holidays are a step back in time without leaving modern life and if it’s beauty spots you’re after then the ‘Pearl of the Adriatic’ will not disappoint.

 One city, two sides

 Your first glimpse of the ancient walled city of Dubrovnik, jutting out into the Adriatic, may be all it takes to fall in love with this Croatian delight.
 The mustard-colored rooftops, winding cobbled streets and Renaissance architecture all work together to exude a distinctly fairy tale atmosphere.
 But in this city you can admire century’s old Gothic buildings in the Old Town quarter before dining and drinking in some of the most stylish restaurants and bars in the country.
 It’s a city of exquisite fountains, monasteries and churches but also a nightlife hotspot filled with jazz cafes, wine bars and lively beach clubs.